 Over time, people get used to each other.
 Boundaries go away, and ideas clash.
 Some talk bluntly, and some speak their minds without being sensitive to others.

 How To Spot Conflict In Remote Teams

-It is a tad more challenging to spot conflict in a remote working environment.
+Spotting conflict in a remote working environment is a tad more challenging.
 However, in a physical workplace, you would quickly notice an air of animosity between employees—some of them will not speak with each other or smirk when a particular name comes up in a conversation.

 Here are some signs to watch out for:

 - Interpersonal clashes — people put down the ideas of others

 - Communication gaps — the colleagues are not on speaking terms

 - Sabotage — an employee is trying to derail another one

 - Absenteeism — some employees do not attend a meeting with somebody, or they give so many excuses

 Humans are complex emotional beings—this list is not, by any means, exhaustive.
 However, watch for the uneasiness and underperformance of virtual team members, and you can dig into something that ultimately leads to conflict as a root cause of the problem.
 If the teams are in different places, you can use virtual conference platforms to communicate and watch them.